 When it comes to personal finance, I like to think of myself as a little bit of a budget warrior.
 I’ve been budgeting for 6 years and it taught me more lessons than I can probably ever write about.
 And one thing I’ve always credited for my success is my budget template.
 It got

-Throughout this blog, you’ll find articles that give specific and detailed advice because I’m not into the fluffy advice.
-There’s plenty of that on the internet.
-Here you will find tangible advice on how to find a rewarding career (that you love!), where you can help others, and learn how to save and invest your money for the future.
+MLA focuses on helping heart-driven millennials, who care about more than just making as much money as possible and working until you miserably burnout.
+Throughout this blog, you’ll find articles that give specific and detailed advice because I’m not into the fluffy stuff.
+Here, you will find tangible advice on how to find a rewarding career (that you love!), successfully grow into adulthood, and learn how to save and invest your money for the future.

 Thanks for following along!